 In September 2015, the NSW Premier released Making it Happen, which outlined 30 State Priorities including 12 personal priorities of the Premier (known as Premier’s Priorities) that commit the government to improving outcomes to create a ‘stronger, healthier and safer NSW’.
 FACS is the lead agency responsible for several these priorities, including:

-This term refers to reports made for an unborn children where there are concerns that the child may be at risk of significant harm after his or her birth.
+Prenatal reports refer to reports made about concerns that an unborn children may be at risk of significant harm after his or her birth.

-The primary reported issue is the main reason cited for concerns about the safety, welfare or well-being of the child or young person reports to the Child Protection Helpline.
-See also reported issue and child and young person concern report.
+The primary reported issue is the main reason cited for a concern about the safety, welfare or well-being of a child in reports to the Child Protection Helpline.
+See also Reported Issue and Child and Young Person Concern Report.

-Priority housing aims to meet the urgent housing needs of applicants with complex housing needs who require long-term housing assistance.
-To be eligible for priority housing, applicants must meet all three of the following criteria:
+Priority housing aims to meet the urgent needs of applicants who require long-term assistance.
+To be eligible for priority housing, applicants must meet be:

-The Private Rental Brokerage Service helps people with complex needs who have support arrangements in place to find and sustain accommodation in the private rental market.
-People who have a physical or mental illness, drug or alcohol problems, a physical or intellectual disability or other complex needs may be eligible for this service.
+The Private Rental Brokerage Service (PRBS) helps people with complex needs who have support arrangements in place to find and sustain accommodation in the private rental market.
+People who have physical or mental illnesses, drug or alcohol problems, physical or intellectual disabilities or other complex needs may be eligible.